 - Custom delivery information.
 Some deliveries require specific knowledge of a location or process to efficiently make the drop.
-A route planning app can help by including any relevant notes about each stop, all accessible as drivers interact with the routing software during the trip and upon arrival.
+A route planning app can help by including any relevant notes about each stop and warehousing location, all accessible as drivers interact with the routing software during the trip and upon arrival.

 - Current vehicle position tracking.
 Real-time GPS tracking for every vehicle in your fleet is the best way to get a high-level view of your distribution mechanism.
 You’ll be able to troubleshoot problems in real time and make accurate delivery predictions for buyers should they inquire.

 - Round trip and one-way routing.
 Most multi-stop route planners will offer two types of routes: round-trip and one-way.